PART 23: ROCK BOTTOM

 “Right, I found it in the ravine,” Chartreuse confirmed.
 “I took a walk through the ravine before school.
 Part of a thigh building exercise.”

-Carrie fired a pointed look back towards Chartreuse, who shrugged.
+Carrie fired a glare back towards Chartreuse, who shrugged.
 Mr. Hunt folded his arms across his chest.
 “And why is it you never got around to reporting this until now?”

 “Ah.
 Good question,” Chartreuse agreed.
 “In fact, I was… going to be late for class.
 Because of, you know, being in the ravine.
 I didn’t even have time to get to my locker.
 Which is why I, like, tossed my stuff into Carrie’s locker.”